wwaites/wwaites.github.com/about.md

 since I was twelve years old though my main instrument nowadays is a stand of [Border Pipes] made by [Nigel Richard].
-I had my first lessons from Alec MacNeill at the [Black Watch Association] in Montreal and later with Alex Orbegoso as well as some lessons with Archie Cairns and Colin MacLellan.
+I had my first lessons from Alec MacNeill at the [Black Watch Association] in Montreal and later with Alex Orbegoso as well as a few lessons with Archie Cairns and Colin MacLellan.
 In the mid 1990s I met with some success on the Ontario and Montreal competition circuit but have not competed for the past 15 years or so.
 These days I often play at